 - 1. The development hereby permitted shall be begun before the expiration of three years from the date of this permission. - Reason:- To comply with Section 51 of the Planning and Compulsory Purchase Act 2004. - 2.
-The development hereby permitted shall be carried out in accordance with the following approved plans: 13/M16/02A and The Location Plan. - Reason:- For the avoidance of doubt and in the interests of proper planning, in accordance with the National Planning Policy Framework. - 3.
-The materials to be used in the construction of the external surfaces of the development hereby permitted shall match in material, colour and texture those used in the existing building.
+The development hereby permitted shall be carried out in accordance with the following approved plans: Site Location Plan, Existing Plans/Elevations C8356, Proposed Plans/Elevations C8356. - Reason:- For the avoidance of doubt and in the interests of proper planning, in accordance with the National Planning Policy Framework. - 3.
+The render to be used in the construction of the external surface of the development hereby permitted shall match in colour and texture that used on the existing building.